DHTMLX/docs-diagram/docs/api/data_collection/beforeadd_event.md

 # beforeAdd

-@short: fires before adding a shape
+@short: fires before adding an item

 @signature: {`beforeAdd: (newItem: any) => boolean | void;`}

 @params:

-- id		string,number		the id of a shape which will be added
+- `newItem: object` - the object of an added item

 @example:
 diagram.events.on("BeforeAdd", function(id){